Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 **Polish language is in the code** (for roles and descriptions) rn its not possible to set it in game (if any one can help me with adding language pls help)

-New roles:
-- Serial Killer, kill everyone to win

-Reworked roles:
-- Bomber, now has 3 bombs, 40s cooldown and can vent (it is pre-seted, you cant change it in game)

 **TO PLAY ON THIS MOD** YOU **NEED TO UNISTALL *__TROLLEY__* MOD**

 Roles: